jeremyyu64/curvereg/README.md

   -c CSV, --csv CSV                        Path to the additional .csv file provided as part of the dataset -m MODEL, --model MODEL                  Path to the model
 ```
-See `evaluation.ipynb` for a broken down version of `evaluation.py`.
+See `evaluation.ipynb` for a broken down version of `evaluation.py` as a Jupyter notebook.
 Note that the evaluation of TRE is based on the input pixel, not microns.